 • Preserves the integrity and dignity of the process

-• Accounts to the public and the General Assembly through reports and audits
+• Is accountable to the public and the General Assembly through reports and audits

 John C. (Smokey) Campbell III, Vice Chair, Hot Springs

 Campbell spent most of his life in Helena and now resides in Hot Springs.
 He was in banking for many years and continues to operate farming interests in the Arkansas Delta.
 He formerly served on the Arkansas Claims Commission and the Arkansas Rural Development Commission.
 This appointment by Senator Bob Johnson expires April 1, 2015.